-This Manual was produced and tested in three training programmes in urban finance and management for English-speaking African Countries organized by the United Nations Centre for Human Settlements (Habitat), the Economic Development Institute of the World Bank and the Regional Housing and Urban Development of USAID.
-A similar training manual has been produced and tested in two courses in South Asia.
+This training manual, titled "Readings and Case Studies in Urban Finance" has been developed and tested in two courses in South Asia, jointly sponsored by the United Nations Centre for Human Settlements (Habitat), the Economic Development Institute of the World Bank and assisted by United Nations Development Programme.
+One of these courses also benefited from assistance of the Government of the Netherlands.
+A similar training manual has been produced and tested in three training programmes in Eastern and Southern Africa.
 The original training materials were produced by a team consisting of Professor Kenneth Davey, David Gossman and Philip Gidman, and they have been edited by Professor Davey in collaboration with the staff of the UNCHS (Habitat) Training Unit.